Parrottrek Journal 2007

 Madison's favorite time was eating the cake.
 Yesterday, Madison and I were

-errands.
-We raced her very noisy but fun crocodile clapper all around the
+some errands for the party.
+We raced her very noisy but fun crocodile clapper

-sitting atop a rock peering at us through a tree.
-Unfortunatley he was behind a chain link fence and my camera would only focus on that and not him.
+regally sitting atop a rock peering at us through a tree.
+Unfortunately he was behind a chain link fence and my camera would only focus on that and not him.

 Dolphins playing in the waves